rdiazconcha/dapr-workshop-labs/labs/lab1/Lab 1 - Setting up the development environment.md

     ```

 2. Verify the installation by executing `dapr --version`

+    ---
+    **NOTE**

+    Dapr latest stable version is 1.6.0

+    ---

 ## Task 2: Initialize Dapr
-1. Ensure that Docker is up and running.
+1. Ensure that Docker is up and running, and set to Linux containers mode.
 Otherwise, you will receive the following error:

     >     Making the jump to hyperspace... could not connect to Docker.
 Docker may not be installed or running